zarr-developers/governance/CORE_DEV_GUIDE.md

 novice.

 `Zarr` strongly values mentorship in code review.
-New users often need more handholding, having little to no git experience.
-Repeat yourself liberally, and, if you don’t recognize a contributor, point them to our development guide, or other GitHub workflow tutorials around the web.
+New users often need more hand-holding, having little to no git experience.
+Repeat yourself liberally, and, if you don't recognize a contributor, point them to our development guide, or other GitHub workflow tutorials around the web.
 Do not assume that they know how GitHub works (many don't realize that adding a commit